honeycombio/honeycomb-lambda-extension/README.md

         }

         layers = [
-            "arn:aws:lambda:us-east-1:702835727665:layer:honeycomb-lambda-extension:8"
+            "arn:aws:lambda:<AWS_REGION>:702835727665:layer:honeycomb-lambda-extension-<ARCH>:9"
         ]
 }
 ```

-This example uses `us-east-1`, but as above, you may substitute this section of the arn with any AWS region.

 ## Self Hosting - Building & Deploying

 You can also deploy this extension as a layer in your own AWS account.
 To do that, simply build
 the extension and publish it yourself.
-Again, with the aws CLI tool:
+Again, with the AWS CLI tool:

 ```
 $ mkdir -p bin/extensions
-$ GOOS=linux GOARCH=amd64 go build -o bin/extensions/honeycomb-lambda-extension main.go
+$ GOOS=linux GOARCH=<ARCH> go build -o bin/extensions/honeycomb-lambda-extension main.go
 $ cd bin
 $ zip -r extension.zip extensions
 $ aws lambda publish-layer-version --layer-name honeycomb-lambda-extension \
     --region <AWS_REGION> --zip-file "fileb://extension.zip"
 ```

-Again, substituting `<AWS_REGION>` as appropriate.
+Again, substituting `<AWS_REGION>` and `<ARCH>` as appropriate.

 ## Contributions

-Features, bug fixes and other changes to libhoney are gladly accepted.
+Features, bug fixes and other changes to the extension are gladly accepted.
 Please open issues or a pull request with your change.
 Remember to add your name to the CONTRIBUTORS file!

 All contributions will be released under the Apache License 2.0.